A fiberglass swimming pool is the easiest to maintain due to its smooth surface, which is easy to clean and highly resistant to algae.

 However, this depends on how well one maintains pool chemicals, particularly the free chlorine level.
 Algae can be green, yellow, and black.

 Green algae may hang loosely on the pool walls and sometimes float on the water.
 Yellow or Mustard algae are sticky and may need lots of chlorine and brushing to come out.
 Black algae appear as black spots on pool walls and at the bottom of the pool.
-Here is more on how to Get Rid of 3 Types of Algae in Your Pool
+Here is more on how to Get Rid of The 3 Types of Algae in Your Pool

 Causes of Inorganic Stains in a Fiberglass Pool